Cosylab/autoparamDriver/docs/source/introduction.rst

 :cpp:class:`Autoparam::Driver` base class does not do much: apart from being used as a handle, it provides access to the function and the :cpp:class:`Autoparam::DeviceAddress`, and that's it.
-However, ``DeviceVariable`` is polymorphic and it is expected that the driver deriving from :cpp:class:`Autoparam::Driver` will deal with subclasses of ``DeviceVariable``; see :cpp:func:`Autoparam::Driver::createDeviceVariable()`.
+However, ``DeviceVariable`` is polymorphic and it is expected that the driver subclassing :cpp:class:`Autoparam::Driver` will deal with subclasses of ``DeviceVariable``;
+see :cpp:func:`Autoparam::Driver::createDeviceVariable()`.
 The subclass (or subclasses, there can be several) can contain anything the driver needs to work with the variable, like data type conversion, hardware interrupt subscription, etc.

 Similarly, :cpp:class:`Autoparam::DeviceAddress` is a polymorphic class.
 The only requirement is that it is equality-comparable to other addresses and that